hexplor/ubuntu-adsense/README.md

 ```

 - A browser window will open prompting you to log in to your Google account and grant permissions.
-- After authentication, the script will save the credentials to `token.json`.
+- After authentication, the script will save the credentials to `token.pickle`.

 ## Usage